 As you make the transition from high school to college, you may find the expectations are greater and that the study strategies you used in high school no longer guarantee your academic success.
 Engineering students can find academic support through the following programs (also see Tips for Academic Success).
-To view or print a PDF of spring fall 2014 schedule items, click here.
+To view or print a PDF of fall 2015 schedule items, click here.

 Student Success Center - Drop-in tutoring is provided free of charge to all undergraduate students in the college.
 Students in need of one-on-one or small group tutoring for Calculus I, II, III, Differential Equations, Physics, General Chemistry for Engineers (CHEN 1211) and a variety of other courses should visit the Student Success Center website.

 Fall 2015 Schedule: Free tutoring for lower- and most upper-division engineering courses is offered in the BOLD Center (ECCE 100), Aden Hall Tutoring Lab (ADEN 102), and in Williams Village North (Room 166B near the lobby).
 For complete hours, please visit the Student Success Center website, stop by the BOLD Center (ECCE 100), or contact email@example.com.

 Applied Mathematics (APPM) Coursework Fall 2015 Schedule – TA Office Hours held in ECES 109 (Calculus 1), ECCR 244 (Calculus 2 & 3), and STAD 262A-B (Differential Equations w/ Linear Algebra).
 Visit specific course pages for office hours.

 Chemistry for Engineers Fall 2015 Schedule – TA Office Hours held in ECES 1B70, contact your specific TA for more information.

 Physics (PHYS) Coursework Fall 2015 Schedule – Duane Physics, Room G2B90.
 Monday thru Friday, 9:00 a.m. – 4:00 p.m.